 ALOY Orientation Camp

-When you arrive at RMCC, you will be required to participate in a ALOY Orientation Camp from 15 August until 2 September.
+When you arrive at RMC, you will be required to participate in a ALOY Orientation Camp from 14 August until 1 September.
 During these training days, there will be administrative in-clearances as well as some basic military instruction You will also have an academic program developed to suit your needs and to prepare you to commence studies at the College.